tonwija/project-de-zoomcamp-biketrip/README.md

 # Problem Statement

 For this project, i've chosen this dataset citi bike trip new york.
 This data set is available on [Dataset](https://s3.amazonaws.com/tripdata/index.html) and updated every monthly.
-The goal was to develop dashboard contain trip summary & user distributin by user type/Gender
+The goal was to develop dashboard contain trip summary & user distribution by user type/Gender

 # Data Pipeline